meri-imperiumi/logbook-printer/README.md

 1. Check out this repository `git clone https://github.com/meri-imperiumi/logbook-printer.git && cd logbook-printer`
 2. Install dependencies `npm i`
-3. Run it manually `node index.mjs`
+3. Run it manually `node index.mjs /dev/usb/lp0` (change `/dev/usb/lp0` to whichever path your printer is in)
-4. Adjust the printer device in `index.mjs` according to your printer setup

 On first run the service should create a Signal K access request.
 Log into your Signal K admin panel and approve it.
 You need to provide _Admin_ level permissions.